ajayre/r107-ac-controller/README.md

 The aim of this project is to replace the Ranco electro-mechanical part of the AC switch with a modern electronic equivalent.

-This work is copyright (C) Andrew Ayre 2020 and no reproduction or unauthorized use is permitted.
+This work is copyright (C) Andrew Ayre 2021 and no commercial use is permitted.

 USE AT YOUR OWN RISK.
 NO WARRANTY, EXPRESS OR IMPLIED.